Home / Clergy Wellbeing / Diocesan support of clergy well-being

 Increased emphasis on the care and upkeep of clergy houses continues to be a significant factor in improving clergy wellbeing.
 The initiative to install double glazing in all clergy houses is an excellent example of this, along with improved security.

 There continue to be issues of vulnerability amongst clergy and their families who can receive unwanted callers and be the subject of unwanted attention where often vicarages are isolated, clearly recognisable and vulnerable.
-In general terms, clergy safety is an on-going concern.
+If you feel unsafe please don’t hesitate to contact your archdeacon.

 The London staff have received the report Bodies of Christ: health, sport and whole-person ministry by the Revd Dr Jacqueline Cameron with Mark Balcar.
 The report emphasises the importance of physical wellbeing as a part of the whole picture of wellbeing for clergy and laity in the living out of the Gospel.